OshriArbiv/OshriArbiv-github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my GitHub page!
-I'm Oshri Arbiv, a junior data scientist based in [City of Residence](https://example.com), with a strong passion for applying data-driven tools in the field of FinTech.
+I'm Oshri Arbiv, a London based junior data scientist, with a strong passion for applying data-driven tools in the field of FinTech.
 My primary focus lies in financial education and risk management, where I aim to leverage the power of data to make informed decisions.

 I completed my Bachelor's degree in Statistics from the prestigious Hebrew University of Jerusalem.
 Recently, I successfully graduated from MasterSchool's extensive bootcamp, further enhancing my skills and knowledge in the field.